-VirtualPower turns your indoor-cycling trainer into a power meter.
-Just hook up an ANT+ or Bluetooth Smart speed sensor and select your trainer.
+VirtualPower turns your indoor non-smart trainer into a power meter.
+Just hook up an ANT+ or Bluetooth Smart speed sensor and select your trainer in the VirtualPower settings.
 When you start to ride, your speed will be converted to power based on the known power curve for the trainer.

-The faster you go on a trainer, the more watts you put out.
-We've quantified this into a resistance curve specific to your trainer.
+As your wheel speed increases, so does your power.
+Each trainer has a unique speed-to-power ratio, otherwise known as a resistance curve.
 This allows us to plug in your current speed and display watts.
-We've built this into our software so it happens on the fly and is seamless to you.
+We've built this into our software, so it happens on the fly and is seamless to you.

-Training with power means using a device that directly measures power, such as a power meter (e.g. PowerTap, SRM, Quarq), or an electronic trainer (e.g. KICKR, Computrainer, Powerbeam Pro).
+Training with power means using a device that directly measures power, such as a power meter (e.g., PowerTap, SRM, Quarq) or a smart trainer (e.g., KICKR, Computrainer, Powerbeam Pro).

 We think VirtualPower is a much better way to train than by heart rate or RPE.
-But when it comes down to it, a power meter will still be more accurate than VirtualPower.
+Heart Rate based training often "lags" behind actual efforts since the heart needs time to respond, usually 90 - 120 seconds, but when it comes down to it, a power meter will still be more accurate than VirtualPower.

 Is my trainer compatible?